Tips To Spring Clean Your Ohio 529 Plan

 If not, please complete the Account Information Change Form and send this to the address within the document so we can update your information.

-To log into your account, create a strong and complex password that contains at least eight characters, including letters, capitalized letter, numbers, and special characters, like punctuation marks and symbols.
+Be sure to create a strong and complex password that contains at least eight characters, including lowercase letters, uppercase letters, numbers, and special characters, like punctuation marks and symbols.
 Additionally, you should clear the cache and cookies on your computer, mobile, or handheld device regularly.

 Keep your house clean by going paperless

-As you are clearing out papers in your home, you can set yourself up for future success by signing up for e-notification with Ohio’s 529 Plan.
+As you are clearing out papers in your home, set yourself up for future success by signing up for e-notification with Ohio’s 529 Plan.

 E-notification is the fastest and most efficient way to receive communications from Ohio’s 529 Plan.
 These e-communications include your quarterly statements, offering statements updates, transactions and profile confirmations, and tax forms.